NativeScript/docs-v7/docs/core-concepts/navigation.md

 ![navigation-schema-forward](../img/navigation/navigation-schema-forward.png?raw=true)

-Can be also called downward navigation since you are going down in your navigation hierarchy.
+Forward navigation can be also called downward navigation since you are going down in your navigation hierarchy.
 There are two navigation components in NativeScript that enable implementing forward navigation - `Frame` and `Page`.
 A `Frame` represents a navigation controller that navigates through `Page` instances.

 ![navigation-diagram-forward](../img/navigation/navigation-diagram-forward.png?raw=true)